Extensor tendonitis is a type of tendonitis (inflammation of the tendons) that affects the tendons on the back of the hands and the top of the feet.

 Ankle Pain (Tendonitis)Ankle pain is commonly due to a sprain or tendinitis.
 The severity of ankle sprains ranges from mild (which can resolve within 24 hours) to severe (which can require surgical repair).
 Tendinitis of the ankle can be caused by trauma or inflammation.

-Can Rheumatoid Arthritis Affect the Cervical Spine?The cervical spine and neck are the third most commonly affected sites of rheumatoid arthritis (RA).
-Check out the center below for more medical references on rheumatoid arthritis, including multimedia (slideshows, images, and quizzes), related disease conditions, treatment and diagnosis, medications, and prevention or wellness.
+What Are the Differences Between Tendonitis and Arthritis?While tendonitis and arthritis occur in similar sites on the body and share symptoms, there are differences between these two rheumatic disorders.
+Check out the center below for more medical references on tendonitis and arthritis, including multimedia (slideshows, images, and quizzes), related disease conditions, treatment and diagnosis, medications, and prevention or wellness.